phkaeser/wlmaker/doc/ROADMAP.md

 * [done] CMake as build system.
 * [done] `test` and `doc` targets.
 * [done] Published as open source.

+## Plan for 0.2

+* Experimental support for Dock Apps
+  * Experimental wayland protocol for Apps to declare iconified surfaces
+  * Surfaces will be shown in either tile container, clip or dock area, depending from where the app was started.
+  * Two demo DockApps included (digital clock; julia set).

+* Initial XWayland support
+  * Cover enough functionality to support xterm, emacs in X11.

+* Configurable keyboard map (in code or commandline arg)

 ## Pending